Packing for a trip to Iceland isn’t the easiest thing to do! I know because I’ve been to Iceland twice now.

 They are sold online as well as everywhere in Reykjavik and all over Iceland, including lots of tourist shops, but they’re not just for tourists, most Icelanders have one!
-The only down side is that they are really expensive (over £100 usually) but they are good quality and will last for years.
+The only downside is that they are really expensive (over £100 usually) but they are good quality and will last for years.

 As a combo, these were all brilliant.
 They were really comfy, I was never cold and they dried really quickly even when they got a bit wet.
 Plus if you wear two pairs of leggings, it holds in all ya wobbly bits – winning!

 Not essential but… Reykjavik is a cool, hip city, with cool, hip people and cool, hip bars.
-If you are planning to go ‘out out’ in Reykjavik, you might want to bring some more nicer outfits – either a top to wear with your jeans or a simple dress and tights!
+If you are planning to go ‘out out’ in Reykjavik, you might want to bring some more regular clothes – but just know that Iceland is pretty casual.

 Iceland is full of hot springs and pools so forgetting your swimsuit would be a travesty.
 If you’re staying in a campervan like I did and driving the ring road, the public pools are a godsend.

-I took 6 pairs of Glenmuir 1891 Fairisle wool socks which were great for keeping me warm and then I just took a couple of pairs of normal socks too.
+I took 6 pairs of thick wool socks which were great for keeping me warm and then I just took a couple of pairs of normal socks too.